abhayuvi/3D-Segmentation-Model/README.md

 Validation: The model’s performance is validated using a separate validation dataset, and the Dice score is computed for each organ.
 Inference: After training, the model is used to generate segmentation masks for unseen CT scans.

+Example command : python scripts/inference.py

 Formula for Dice Score:
 =

-2
-×
-∣
-𝐴
-∩
-𝐵
-∣
-∣
-𝐴
-∣
-+
-∣
-𝐵
-∣
-Dice Score=
-∣A∣+∣B∣
-2×∣A∩B∣
+(2×∣A∩B∣)/(∣A∣+∣B∣)
 ​

 Where:

-∣
-𝐴
-∩
-𝐵
-∣
-∣A∩B∣ is the number of elements (e.g., pixels or voxels) where both the predicted mask 𝐴
-A and the ground truth mask
+- ∣A∩B∣ is the number of elements (e.g., pixels or voxels) where both the predicted mask A and the ground truth mask B are 1 (i.e., the intersection of A and B).

-𝐵
-B are 1 (i.e., the intersection of
-𝐴
-A and
-𝐵
-B).
-∣
-𝐴
-∣
-∣A∣ is the number of elements in the predicted mask
+- ∣A∣ is the number of elements in the predicted mask A.

-𝐴
-A.
-∣
-𝐵
-∣
-∣B∣ is the number of elements in the ground truth mask 𝐵
+- ∣B∣ is the number of elements in the ground truth mask B.
-B.

-Example command : python scripts/inference.py

 ### 3D Visualization